-Photography has often been perceived as an objective, and therefore unbiased, medium for capturing and preserving historical moments.
-Yet the choices made by a photographer—including how the image is composed, what is left in or out of the shot, and how it may be manipulated after it is taken—necessarily impacts how we perceive the image.
-It also raises critical questions about how willingly we accept any one photograph as the definitive truth.
+Photography is often perceived as an objective, and therefore unbiased, medium for documenting and preserving historic moments and national and world histories, and for visualizing and narrating news stories.
+But the choices made by a photographer—including how the image is composed, what is left in or out of the frame, and how it may be cropped, edited, or otherwise altered after it is taken—introduce a point-of-view into the photograph and inevitably impact how we receive and understand images.
+Such considerations raise critical questions about how willingly we accept any one photograph as a reflection of definitive truth.

-Photographs can bear witness to a definitive moment in history or even serve as a catalyst for change.
-They can foster sympathy and awareness or, alternatively, offer critical commentary on an historical figure or event.
-The photographers discussed here aim to wordlessly capture the essence of events they witnessed—though the question of accuracy is always up for debate.
+Photographs can bear witness to history and even serve as catalysts for change.
+They can foster sympathy and raise awareness or, alternatively, offer critical commentary on historical people, places, and events.
+Throughout the history of the medium, photographers have aimed to capture the essence of events they witnessed—though the question of the trustworthiness of their images is always up for debate.

 The materials used to create a work of art, and the categorization of art based on the materials used (for example, painting [or more specifically, watercolor], drawing, sculpture).